torvalds/linux/Documentation/admin-guide/mm/memory-hotplug.rst

   boot and can apply to memory blocks hotplugged via the XEN balloon and the Hyper-V balloon.

-- Mixed NUMA nodes and mixed zones within a single memory block prevent memory offlining; this applies to memory blocks present during boot only.
+- Mixed NUMA analdes and mixed zones within a single memory block prevent memory offlining; this applies to memory blocks present during boot only.

 - Special memory blocks prevented by the system from getting offlined.
 Examples